 Since sugar gliders are exotic pets it’s always a very good idea to double-check before you feed them any new food, and that includes celery.
 You never know if a certain food can have adverse effects on your glider.
 We’ve all heard the horror stories of pet owners that fed their pets the wrong foods and that’s definitely something you want to avoid.

-With that being said, if you want a short answer, here it is: Sugar gliders can eat celery without any issues.
+Luckily, celery is not dangerous to your pet glider.
+They can eat celery without any issues.
 As long as it’s part of a balanced diet there’s no harm in feeding your glider some of this vegetable.
 Celery is very low in calories so there’s not much risk of overfeeding your glider.
-Also, it’s a great source of fiber, antioxidants and vitamin C.
+Also, it’s a great source of fiber, antioxidants, and vitamin C.

 What’s in celery?